chelsea6502/chinese-comprehension/README.md

 Analyze Chinese text from your clipboard to gauge comprehension based on your known words.

+## Acknowledgments

+This project is based on [Destaq/chinese-comprehension](https://github.com/Destaq/chinese-comprehension) as the starting point.

 ## Features
 - Clipboard text analysis with comprehension percentage
 - pkuseg word segmentation (~97% accuracy)